Minutiae - The Poems

 At the edge of the lane, a small assembly forms:

-coffee in hand, pigeons negotiating, a bus sighing its amen.
+a bus sighing its amen.

 This is a weekday liturgy,